-The origins of sidemount diving come from Sump exploration in the UK.
-However, most of this exploration was dry caving, with only small submerged passages (sumps) that required scuba equipment.
-The UK sump divers typically carried small scuba cylinders, only of sufficient volume for very short passages, often hung at the waist from their existing cave harnesses.
+The origins of sidemount diving come from sump exploration in the UK.
+Most of this exploration was dry caving, with only small submerged passages (sumps) that required scuba equipment.
+The UK sump divers typically carried small scuba cylinders, containing only sufficient volume for very short passages, often hung from the waist of their existing cave harnesses.

 Click here to read more about Sidemount Diving History

-A typically minimalist and lightweight approach; generally used with aluminium cylinders which are ubiquitous in warm-water/tropical environments.
-Most popular with warm-water/wetsuit and travelling divers.
-Most often seen in Mexican cave systems and SE Asia.
+The Mexican style of sidemount system design is typically a minimalist and lightweight approach.
+It is generally used with aluminium cylinders which are ubiquitous in warm-water/tropical environments.
+Mexican cave sidemount BCDs are most popular with warm-water/wetsuit and travelling divers who visit tropical destinations.

 Harness: A ‘Hogarthian’ inspired, bare webbing harness, using separate shoulder and lumbar plates connected via an adjustable length spine webbing strap.
 The adjustable spine length is necessary as the waist belt must be positioned low on the hips, to enable a suitable cylinder attachment point for aluminium cylinder trim.